eric-yates/Scraper-Data-Science-Skills/README.md

 ### Prerequisites

+Instructions for installing these software are listed in the next section: Installing.
 All of the code is written in:

 * Python 2.7